 If you have an established B2B company with a customer base, invoice financing provides a funding option that doesn’t require giveaways or shares of your company.

-The model is simple.
-You sell unpaid customer invoices to an invoice factoring company, which gives you an agreed-upon percentage of its value – usually between 50 percent and 90 percent of the invoice's value.
+These small business financing alternatives financiare simple.
+You sell unpaid customer invoices to an invoice factoring company, which gives you an agreed-upon percentage of its value – usually between 50 percent and 90 percent of the invoice’s value.
 When the customer pays the invoice, you receive the remaining amount minus fees.

 - Straightforward application process